 Working to a challenging timeframe, and requiring certain preparatory steps in addition to the merger documentation itself, the merger ensured the continued use of the CLDF’s funds for its purposes focused on paediatric liver diseases and disorder, while enabling CLDF’s expertise to be used and activities to be continued and developed by the merged charity.

-Kirsty McEwen and Tora Pickup in the charity and not for profit team led the advice, with valuable input from members of the corporate law, commercial, employment law and corporate tax teams.
+Two of our specialist charity lawyers, Kirsty McEwen and Tora Pickup led the advice, with valuable input from members of the corporate law, commercial, employment law and corporate tax teams.

 Tora said “we know that both parties had been planning this merger long before we became involved, and we were really pleased to be able to ensure those plans were realised in line with the timetable set.
 The charities do wonderful work, and the merger means the merged charity will be able to provide greater benefit more efficiently.”